Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 Final Thoughts: Mastering Gun Grease vs Oil for AR Performance

-Your AR-platform rifle represents precision engineering.
-Treat it accordingly.
+At GNP Defend, we believe educated firearm owners make stronger choices.
+Your AR-platform rifle represents precision engineering — treat it accordingly.
 Observe wear.
 Adjust lubrication.
 Stay proactive.

-Ultimately, the right strategy keeps your rifle running smoothly when it matters most.
+The right strategy keeps your rifle running smoothly when it matters most.

 Back to blog